Asity

 The asities are a family of birds, Philepittidae, that are endemic to Madagascar.
 The asities consist of four species in two genera.
 The Neodrepanis species are known as sunbird-asities and were formerly known as false sunbirds.

 Philepitta is now the type-genus of a new bird family, the Philepittidae, into which the asities of Madagascar have been placed.

 Description

 Asities are small forest birds with sexually dichromic plumage and brightly coloured wattles around the eyes of the males.
 These wattles, which are most conspicuous during the breeding season, get their colour from arrays of collagen fibres.
 This method of pigmentation is unique in the animal kingdom.
-Several other features separate them from the broadbills, they possess twelve tail feathers on extremely short (almost non-existent in the Philepitta species) tails, their syrinx is encased with a large bronchial ring and they have forked tongues adapted to nectivory.
-They have a long outer primary which buzzes in flight, possibly used in signalling during courtship.
-The two genera are quite distinct.
+Several other features separate them from the broadbills, also in the infraorder Eurylaimides: asities possess twelve tail feathers on their extremely short (virtually non-existent in the Philepitta species) tails, their syrinx is encased with a large bronchial ring, and they have forked tongues specially adapted to nectivory.
+Asities also have a long outer primary feather which buzzes in flight, possibly used in signalling during courtship.
+The two genera of asities are quite distinct.